jepsen-io/elle/README.markdown

 - G-Single: Read skew.
 - G2: Anti-dependency cycle.

+There are additional anomalies (e.g. garbage reads, dirty updates, inconsistent version orders) available for specific checkers.
+Not all of these are implemented fully yet---see the paper for details.

+- Inconsistent Version Orders: Inference rules suggested a cyclic order of updates to a single key.
+- Dirty Updates: A write promotes aborted state into committed state.
+- Duplicate Writes: A write occurs more than once.
+- Garbage Reads: A read observes a state which could not have been the product of any write.

 In addition, Elle can infer transaction dependencies on the basis of process (e.g. session) or realtime order, allowing it to distinguish between, say, strict serializability and serializability.